-In 2019, Fairwork launched its rankings of digital platforms in India and South Africa.
-Using data collected from platforms and workers, platform companies were scored against ten measures of fairness.
+In 2019, Fairwork launched its ratings of digital platforms in India and South Africa.
+Using data collected from platforms and workers, platform companies were scored against ten principles of fairness.

 After this initial launch, Fairwork is turning its rating system into a certification scheme for use outside of our immediate focus countries.
 Based on adherence to the conditions below, we can assign a certified score to your platform; e.g.: